Heritage Cakes from the North Carolina Mountains.

 OUR STORY

 Our family’s history has always been written in the kitchen.For generations, our family has preserved the traditions of Southern cooking - through restaurant kitchens, family gatherings, and recipes passed from one kitchen table to the next.
 That heritage remains alive today at our family restaurant, Shine, on Main Street in Hendersonville, North Carolina.Although my career took me to Chattanooga and into the rug industry, I never drifted far from the grill, the smoker, or the oven.
-The recipes of my childhood remained close at hand.Of all the dishes passed through our family, seven cakes became the ones everyone requested—the recipes that crossed the Blue Ridge Mountains with us and inspired Culpepper Cakes.Today, I’m honored to share a little piece of Western North Carolina heritage with my neighbors in Chattanooga.
+The family recipes remained close at hand.Of all the dishes passed through our family, seven cakes became the ones everyone requested—the recipes that crossed the Blue Ridge Mountains with us and inspired Culpepper Cakes.Today, I’m honored to share a little piece of Western North Carolina heritage with my neighbors in Chattanooga.

-THE PROCESS
+OUR PROCESS

 Small-Batch by Design: To maintain the integrity of our recipes, we limit our oven to a select number of slots per week.
 This ensures every cake receives the exact saturation and crumb texture our heritage demands.The Ingredients: Inspired by Appalachian tradition, our ingredients are simple and honest.
 We swap seed oils for butter and avocado oil, use only fresh produce, natural cocoa, and real Blue Ridge infusions.
 We don't shortcut the process; we prioritize quality over volume in everything we craft.